ngoni/MediaSearchApp/README.md

-# Media Dispaly Demo App
+# Media Display Demo App

 This is a demo app that queries the OmdApi for a media content.
 The list of returned movies,series is then displayed in the app.